ljacquin/wiser/README.md

 where :

-* $Y \ (n \times 1)$ is the vector of individual phenotypic measurements, with values repeated for each genotype.
+* $Y \ (n \times 1)$ is the vector of raw phenotypic measurements, with values possibly repeated for each genotype across one or more environments.

-* $W \ (n \times n)$ is a whitening matrix built using omic data (e.g., SNP markers, metabolites, or wavelength reflectances), which corrects the fixed effects variables for population structure.
+* $W \ (n \times n)$ is a whitening matrix built using omic data (e.g., SNP markers, metabolites, or wavelength reflectances), which adjust the fixed effects variables for the experimental design population structure.

-* $X \ (n \times l)$ is the incidence matrix linking fixed effects to individual phenotypic measurements.
+* $X \ (n \times l)$ is the design matrix linking fixed effects to raw phenotypic measurements.

 * $\beta \ (l \times 1)$ is the vector of fixed effects.

-* $v \ (q \times 1)$ corresponds to a vector of $q$ phenotypes approximating the genetic values associated with $q$ genotypes.
+* $v \ (q \times 1)$ corresponds to the vector of $q$ WISER-estimated phenotypes.

-* $Z \ (n \times q)$ corresponds to the design matrix which links the q phenotypes to the individual phenotypic values in the experimental design.
+* $Z \ (n \times q)$ corresponds to the design matrix linking genetic values to raw phenotypic values in the experimental design.

 * $\varepsilon \ (n \times 1)$ is the vector of residuals.